beyond-repair/ware-constant-phenomenology/Math.md

 # Mathematical & Numerical Checks for the Ware Constant Phenomenology

 This file contains step-by-step notation, constant definitions, and numerical validations for the Ware Constant \( W \approx 0.08 \).
-The goal is to demonstrate order-of-magnitude consistency with observed gravitational anomalies using the derived acceleration law from the Proca informational sector.
+The goal is to demonstrate order-of-magnitude consistency with observed gravitational anomalies using the derived acceleration law from the Proca informational sector (see PROVISIONAL_DERIVATIONS.tex).

 All calculations use SI units unless noted.
 Astrophysical examples adopt standard conventions.